Earned Value Management | By Duncan Haughey | minute read

 a methodology used to measure and communicate the real physical progress of a project taking into account the work complete, the time taken and the costs incurred to complete that work.

-- The user guide for Microsoft Project 2003 defines Earned Value as,
+- The user guide for Microsoft Project defines EVM as

 a method for measuring project performance.
 It indicates how much of the budget should have been spent, in view of the amount of work done so far and the baseline cost for the task, assignment, or resources.